 Specialist haemoglobinopathy services include all care provided by specialist haemoglobinopathy centres including inpatient care where the cause of admission is related to haemoglobinopathy.
 The service includes outreach when delivered as part of a provider network.
 This applies to provision in adults and children.

-Wale Atoyebi, South
+Wale Atoyebi, Clinical Member

 A key part of the CRG’s work is the delivery of the ‘products’ of commissioning.
 These are the tools used by the 10 Hub Commissioning Teams to contract services on an annual basis.